-The billing department now calculates the amount of money to invoice the customer who owns the EV, based on EV rates and for the measured time period.
+The billing department system calculates the invoice amount to bill the EV Customer One, based on Customer One’s account information and preferences.

-The utility has a privacy policy that incudes selectable options for customers relating to the use of PI and PII associated with location and billing information, and has implemented systems to enforce those policies.
+The utility has a privacy policy that incudes selectable options for customers relating to the use of PI associated with location and billing information, and has implemented systems to enforce those policies.

 Use Case Inventory

-Objective Provide an inventory of the capabilities, applications and policy environment under review at the level of granularity appropriate for the analysis covered by the PMRM and define a High Level Use Case which will guide subsequent analysis.
-In order to facilitate the analysis described in the Detailed Privacy Use Case Analysis in Section 4, the components of the Use Case Inventory should align as closely as possible with the components that will be analyzed in the corresponding detailed use case analysis.
+Objective Provide an inventory of the business environment, capabilities, applications and policy environment under review at the level of granularity appropriate for the analysis covered by the PMRM and define a High Level Use Case, which will guide subsequent analysis.
+In order to facilitate the analysis described in the Detailed Privacy Use Case Analysis in Section 3, the components of this Use Case Inventory should align as closely as possible with the components that will be analyzed in the corresponding detailed Privacy Use Case Analysis in Section 4.

-Context The inventory can include applications and business processes; products; policy environment; legal and regulatory jurisdictions; systems supporting the capabilities and applications; data; time; and other factors Impacting the collection, communication, processing, storage and disposition of PI.
+Note The inventory can include organizational structures, applications and business processes; products; policy environment; legal and regulatory jurisdictions; systems supporting the capabilities and applications; PI; time; and other factors Impacting the collection, storage, usage, sharing, transmitting, transferred across-borders, retained or disposed of PI.
 The inventory should also include the types of data subjects covered by the use case together with specific privacy options (such as policy preferences, privacy settings, etc. if these are formally expressed) for each type of data subject.

-Example
+Task 2 Example

 Systems: Utility Communications Network, Customer Billing System, EV On Board System…